notofonts/noto-docs/src/miniarticles/NotoSansTifinaghAzawagh.md

 # Noto Sans Tifinagh Azawagh

-Noto Sans Tifinagh Azawagh is a sanserif design intended for general use for the Tifinagh script.
-This is the Azawagh of the family.
+Noto Sans Tifinagh Azawagh is a sanserif design in the Azawagh variant for texts in the Tifinagh script.

-It contains 168 glyphs and 5 OpenType features, and supports 76 characters from the Unicode blocks: Tifinagh, Combining Diacritical Marks.
+Noto Sans Tifinagh Azawagh contains 168 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.

 ## Supported writing systems